ECP-copa/Cabana/core/fortran-example/advanced/README.md

-This directory contains two examples of Cabana for Fortran that can be readily adopted for users wanting to build a PIC code or incorporate Cabana kernels into an existing Fortran PIC code.
+This directory contains examples of Cabana for Fortran that can be readily adopted for users wanting to build a PIC code or incorporate Cabana kernels into an existing Fortran PIC code.

 Example 1: parallel_for (Example1_parallel_for.f90)
 Example 2: Push (Example2_Push.f90)
 Example 3: Scatter (Example3_Scatter.f90)

-Makefile
-The paths in the Makefile need to be changed from the example paths.
-The choice of compilers must also be made.
-Once that is set up, you can generate the following executables:
-make EX1-cpu
-make EX1-gpu
-make EX2-cpu
-make EX2-gpu
-make EX3-cpu
-make EX3-gpu

 cabana_cpp_interface.cpp
 This file contains all of the Kokkos/Cabana code, which is in C++.
 It contains an macro enabling usage of the Kokkos parallel_for both generally and specifically to a particle AoSoA.
 Users must specify the particle properties here.

-particle_ops.h
-This is a list of particle operations.
-In these operations, the fortran kernel receives the particle data, number of structures in the SoA, and the parallel_for index as arguments.
-Users can add their own operations to the list and easily create custom kernels by analogy with existing ones.

-misc_ops.h
-This is a list of parallel_for operations not specific to particles.
-As such, for these operations, only the parallel_for index is passed to the fortran kernel as an argument.
-Such operations are needed in sorting, and can also be expanded by users.

 cabana_fortran_macros.h
 This include file contains macros used in the Fortran code: